Mental Health Crisis Services

 Mental health crisis services offer free, confidential help to individuals facing urgent emotional or psychological challenges.

-Yes, you can use Google Translate to understand information about the available mental health crisis services and get help in your preferred language.
+Yes, you can use Google Translate to learn about mental health crisis services.
+You can get help in your preferred language.

-Absolutely, all mental health crisis services are confidential to ensure everyone feels safe seeking help when they need it most.
+Yes, all mental health crisis services are private.
+This helps everyone feel safe when they need help the most.

-As a medical provider, CNS Healthcare will bill insurance, but no one will be turned away or denied services if they do not have insurance or the ability to pay.
+CNS Healthcare will bill insurance as a medical provider.
+However, no one will be turned away if they lack insurance or cannot pay.